kmf/hello_inspec/README.md

 # Example InSpec Profile

-you coudld run it like this
+you could run it like this

 ```
   inspec exec https://github.com/kmf/hello_inspec.git